 Inis Mor – literally, “Big Island” and of course the largest of the three – offers up brilliant hiking and cycling trails.
 For the purposes of this guide we’ll hone in on the sights here but don’t forget to check out the smaller two as well should time allow.
 The end of this post includes a quick overview of Inis Meain and Inis Oirr to whet your appetite.
 Those deciding to head off on their own two feet can expect to be treated to a different experience than that found back on the mainland.
 On a clear day, Kilmurvey Beach looks more like a turquoise paradise in the Mediterranean than a beach in Ireland!
 The island rises rapidly out of the sea, providing views back towards the mountains of Connemara, plus some magnificent sea cliffs crowned by the impressive Dun Aonghasa ring fort.

 Starting from your arrival at Kilronan Harbour, walkers will head west across the long, thin island, before looping back along the southern side of Inis Mor to return to Kilronan for the evening.
-Most walkers can readily complete the circuit in one day (even quicker on a bike of course!) but those with a tent (and landowner’s permission) or a B&B booked further west on the island can break up the journey into two days if preferred.
+It’s possible to complete the circuit in one day (even quicker on a bike of course!) but those with a tent (and landowner’s permission) or a B&B booked further west on the island can break up the journey into two days.
 Here are the main sights to take in on your way:

 This is your first sight heading west from Kilronan.
 The Irish word for fort, ‘Dun’ can be spotted on maps all over the country.
 However while most of the old earthen and stone ring forts are in varying states of disrepair, this one is particular immaculate and forms almost two perfect, concentric circles.
-If you have a drone, definitely bring it to capture some awesome photos and videos from up above.
+A drone can be used to capture some awesome photos and videos from up above.
 The nearby lighthouse ruins shouldn’t be missed either.

 After walking for about one hour out of Kilronan you’ll be able to spot clusters of seals down along the rocks, often basking in the sunlight during the summer months.
 Don’t approach too close for safety’s sake – they are particularly big fellas – but feel free to take a few snaps before continuing on.